mohith789p/OS-Lab/LAB 03/Readme.md

 ### `cat.c`
 - This program mimics the `cat` command.
 - It reads the contents of one or more files and displays them to the standard output.
-- To run the program use:
+- To compile the program use:
   ```bash
   gcc cat.c
   ```